 Sleep, active recovery methods, and nutrition are all crucial for an athlete's recovery.
 It is important that they not overlook this portion of their training plan as it can not only inhibit their performance but can also lead to sickness and injury.

 We give our athletes tips and resources to help with their recovery when they are at home which includes recovery circuits, nutrition, and sleep tips.

-Nutrition can be a training program’s best friend or worst nightmare; as it can help to greatly expedite or stall an individual’s progress.
-Training and nutrition go hand in hand and when used properly, an individual can see tremendous results.
-Again, when designing an individual’s nutritional program I take a very individualized approach to help them reach their specific goals.
+Nutrition can be a training program’s best friend or worst nightmare; as it can help to greatly expedite or stall an athlete's progress.
+Training and nutrition go hand in hand and when used properly, an athlete can see tremendous results.

 While the nutrition field can become extremely complex, I try to keep my nutritional philosophy simple and easy to follow.

 Eat the proper amount of food based on your individual needs - This is very individualized and will be determined by the individual's goals.
 With that said, it is not necessarily rocket science.
-If an individuals is looking to lose body fat or improve body composition they will have to consume less calories than they expend. the opposite is true for the individual looking to put on weight (common in athletes).
+If an individual is looking to lose body fat or improve body composition they will have to consume fewer calories than they expend.
+The opposite is true for the individual looking to put on weight (common in athletes).
 An individual's activity level will help to determine exactly how much they need to be consuming to achieve their goals.

 Employ nutrient timing - What this means is to consume certain foods at certain times during the day.
 There are certain times during the day where your body will better partition/handle certain nutrients/foods.
 Because of this, it is important to consume those certain foods at the right time as they will help improve body composition, improve athletic performance, improve recovery from training, as well as improve overall health.